vincentbergeron33/Score-Board/README.md

     -  In the setting / page, the source has been put on "Deploy from a branch" and the branch on "main" then click save
     -  The website is now deployed

-The live link can be found here: https://vincentbergeron33.github.io/How-to-avoid-scam-in-Crypto-world/
+The live link can be found here:
 ## Credits

-- Code ideas have been taken from the Love Running Website.
-The codes were never copy/paste.
-They were developed to follow the configuration of the website.

-- Investopedia was used as a reference for the rating of the exchanges.

-- Coinmarketcap was used for the financial reserve for the exchanges.
+- The project idea came from a request of my brother who would like his ball hockey website to be updated.
+The colors represent his hockey league colors.

+- The coding itself was developped using the tool of the course.
+For details how to run specific functions, the website Stack Overflow was a great help.
+Please note that no code have been copy/paste from any website.
+The website were only a tool to understand the mechanic of the code.

 ### Content